Key takeaways

 That said, some smart lock models still have a keyhole that allows you to use a traditional key.

 While some smart locks attach to your existing deadbolt, others replace your deadbolt entirely.
-If you’re planning to install smart locks on every door in your apartment building, we recommend speaking with a professional installer who can advise you on which system is best.
+If you plan to install smart locks on every door in your apartment building, we recommend speaking with a professional installer who can advise you on which system is best.

-Regardless of which type you choose, your smart lock will require a wireless connection like Bluetooth or WiFi.
+Regardless of your type, your smart lock will require a wireless connection like Bluetooth or WiFi.

 Watch how ButterflyMX works: